Technical progress is the progress of society, he believed. Social progress: concept, criteria

 1. Define progress and regression.

-2. How was the path of humanity viewed in antiquity?
+2. How was the path of humanity viewed in ancient times?

-3. What has changed about this in the Renaissance?
+3. What changed about this during the Renaissance?

-4. Is it possible, given the ambiguity of the changes, to talk about social progress in general?
+4. Given the ambiguity of change, is it possible to talk about social progress as a whole?

-5. Consider the questions posed in one of the philosophical books: is the replacement of an arrow with a firearm, a flintlock with a submachine gun, progress?
-Is it possible to consider as progress the replacement of hot forceps with electric current during torture?
+5. Think about the questions posed in one of the philosophical books: is it progress to replace an arrow with a firearm, or a flintlock with a machine gun?
+Can replacing red-hot tongs during torture be considered progress? electric shock?
 Justify your answer.

 6. Which of the following can be attributed to the contradictions of social progress: